2018 Pakistani general election: Violence

 Several violent incidents took place in the month of July in the run up to the general election.
 In the beginning of the month, bombing targeted the PTI candidate for NA-48 (Tribal Area-IX), and the Muttahida Majlis-e-Amal's candidate in the Takhti Khel area of the Bannu.
 On 10 July, a suicide bombing by Tehrik-i-Taliban Pakistan (TTP) killed 20 people and injured 63 at an Awami National Party (ANP) rally in Peshawar.
 As the bombing killed ANP provincial candidate Haroon Bilour, the elections for Constituency PK-78 were postponed by the Election Commission.
 On 12 July, one political staff was killed in Peshawar, while two BAP staff were injured in Khuzdar.
 On 13 July, twin bombings by ISIS-K in Mastung and Bannu left 154 people dead and 220 injured.
 The bombings targeted JUI-F candidate Akram Khan Durrani, BAP candidate for the Nawabzada Siraj Raisani.
 On 22 July, the PTI candidate for constituency PK-99, Ikramullah Gandapur, was killed in a bombing near of Dera Ismail Khan.
 The same day, Akram Khan Durrani survived a second assassination attempt.
 On 24 July, three Pakistani Army soldiers and a civilian were killed in Kech District, Balochistan.

 Several violent incidents took place on election day.
-A a bombing in Quetta killed 31 and injured 35.
+A bombing in Quetta killed 31 and injured 35.
 In Swabi, a clash between PTI and ANI supporters left one dead and three injured.
 Another three were injured in a grenade attack outside a polling station in Larkana, while a man was shot dead in a political clash in Khanewal.
 Several more people were injured in 7 other incidents.

 Allegations of election meddling

 Pre-poll

 There have been allegations by some international journalists and scholars, claiming that there was a plan between judiciary and military bodies to influence the outcome of the election.
-These allegations were also made by the outgoing PML-N following Nawaz Sharif's disqualification for corruption.
+These allegations were also made by the outgoing PML(N) following Nawaz Sharif's disqualification for corruption.
 It was suggested that alleged goal of these attempts was to halt the party of Nawaz Sharif from coming into power and to bring the results in favor of PTI, so that Imran Khan – who is alleged as close to the military – can be installed as the prime minister.
 Khan has denied these allegations as a "foreign conspiracy" and "against the facts", while the military also categorically rejected them.
 There have been claims of PML (N)'s campaign material being ripped apart by authorities while leaving alone material belonging to PTI.
 There have been suggestions that candidates belonging to PML (N) have been coerced by ISI to switch to those parties whose future government can be better controlled by military.
 On the last day of scrutiny of nomination papers, seven PML (N) candidates from Southern Punjab returned their tickets leaving no option for PML (N) to field replacement candidates, depriving them an opportunity to win those seats.
 There have also been reports of election engineering by army and intelligence agencies in Balochistan province in favor of Balochistan Awami Party.